ellectroid/SHA-256-Little-Endian-Self-Contained/README.md

 - Only byte data access, no memory alignment required
 - All memory, including for constants, is allocated on stack on function call (easily modifiable)
 - 32-bit input data byte length (easily modifiable)

+Possible improvement (?): not use uint32_t Hash[8] at all and use the Output itself as a hash buffer.